akononovicius/eleven-league-scheduler/full-season-app/README.md

 They still come in the usual three color types (red, green and blue), but the division classification is replaced by "World class" / "Strong team" / "Normal team" / "Relegation material" classification.
-This replacement was made to allow bigger variation in non-human team strengths.
+This replacement was made to allow greater variation in non-human team strengths.

-To account for a possible bigger variation in team strengths the "modified rolls" match resolution variant is further modified.
+To account for a possible greater variation in team strengths the "modified rolls" match resolution variant is further modified.
 First important change is that goals are treated as opportunities (roll standard die, on a roll of 4+ the goal is scored).
 The second change is that now the stronger teams get